 All chemicals have toxic effects at some dose level for some route of exposure.
 It is therefore wise to minimize exposure to chemicals.
 Chemicals can have local or systemic effects.
 Local toxicity refers to the direct action of chemicals at the point of contact.
 Systemic toxicity occurs when the chemical agent is absorbed into the bloodstream and distributed throughout the body, affecting one or more organs.
 Toxic effects are also classified as acute or chronic.
 Acute effects are observed shortly after exposure.
 Chronic effects result from long term exposures or appear after a latency period.

 Dermal Contact: One of the most frequent exposures to chemicals is by contact with the skin.
-Spills and splash can result in overt contamination of the skin.
+Spills and splashes can result in overt contamination of the skin.
 A common result of skin contact is localized irritation or burns.
 However, some materials are also absorbed through the skin to produce systemic poisoning.
-Skin contact hazards are often associated with caustic or acidic cleaners which are highly corrosive to skin tissue on contact or with petroleum base products which are irritating on repeated contact.
+Skin contact hazards are often associated with caustic or acidic cleaners which are highly corrosive to skin tissue on contact or with petroleum based products which are irritating on repeated contact.

-Inhalation hazards are most often associated with gases and volatile products such as adhesives, wood finishes or paint thinners.
+Inhalation hazards are most often associated with gases and volatile products such as adhesives, wood finishes, or paint thinners.
 Dust and non volatile liquids can also present an inhalation hazard.
 Materials in the form of dusts and particulates can become airborne when transferred from one container to another or by grinding and crushing.
-Splash created from spills and during vigorous shaking and mixing also results in aerosol formation.
+Splashes created from spills and during vigorous shaking and mixing also result in aerosol formation.
 Many of the particulates generated during such procedures do not settle out but remain suspended in the air and are carried about by air currents in the room.
 Some of these particulates are capable of being inhaled and deposited in the respiratory tract.
 For many operations it is not obvious that an aerosol is being generated and personnel may not be aware that a hazardous situation exists.

 Ingestion: Ingestion of toxic materials can occur when contaminated hands come in contact with the mouth or with food items which are placed in the mouth.
 Food items and utensils themselves can become contaminated when stored near chemicals.